xmldom/xmldom/readme.md

 # @xmldom/xmldom

 ***Since version 0.7.0 this package is published to npm as [`@xmldom/xmldom`](https://www.npmjs.com/package/@xmldom/xmldom) and no longer as [`xmldom`](https://www.npmjs.com/package/xmldom), because [we are no longer able to publish `xmldom`](https://github.com/xmldom/xmldom/issues/271).***
-*For better readability in the docs we will continue to talk about this library as "xmldom".*
+*For better readability in the docs, we will continue to talk about this library as "xmldom".*

 [![license(MIT)](https://img.shields.io/npm/l/@xmldom/xmldom?color=blue&style=flat-square)](https://github.com/xmldom/xmldom/blob/master/LICENSE)
 [![no dependencies](https://img.shields.io/badge/dependencies-0-lightgreen)](https://socket.dev/npm/package/@xmldom/xmldom)